Chaste/Chaste.github.io/site/content/docs/user-guides/_index.md

   [`heart/src/problem/HeartConfigDefaults.hpp`](https://github.com/Chaste/Chaste/blob/develop/heart/src/problem/HeartConfigDefaults.hpp)
   (ignore the `Simulation` block, which only applies to the old cardiac executable).
-- [File Formats](file-formats): This information is also distributed with the Chaste source code, in [`docs/FileFormats.html`](https://raw.githubusercontent.com/Chaste/Chaste/develop/docs/FileFormats.html).
+- [File Formats](file-formats): This information used to be distributed with the Chaste source code, in `docs/FileFormats.html`.

 ## Advanced